Last Updated: March 2026Verified by Human Rails Experts

 Departure via Geneva or Zurich

-Enjoy a final Swiss breakfast and a quick stroll through the Zermatt village.
+Enjoy a final Swiss breakfast and a quick stroll through the Zermatt old village to see the historic wooden huts.
 Take the train to Geneva Airport or Zurich Airport for your international flight home.

 Zermatt to Geneva: 3.5 hours.
 Zermatt to Zurich: 3.5 hours.
 Plan according to your flight time.